fic2/dockerfiles/ocdb/README.md

     docker run -d -p 8080:443 fic2/ocdb:latest

+You can now test the service by opening in your browser: [https://localhost:8080/v1/frontend/index.html](https://localhost:8080/v1/frontend/index.html)

-Then the service can be consumed with:
+The service API can be consumed with:

     curl -k -X GET 'https://localhost:8080/v1/cities' -H 'Accept: application/json'